isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2215.md

 ---
-title: Xero Cloud Accounting Software-Harvest - Software, Setup and Training
+title: Xero is a cloud-based online accounting solution that can handle tasks that used to take up your time.
+As it connects to most major Singapore banks, Xero will automatically import daily bank transactions for easy bank reconciliations.
+You can create and send invoices with automated reminders for faster payments.
+Bills and expenses can be entered just by email-forwarding or taking a photo to eliminate data entry.
 permalink: /productivity-solutions-grant/solutionrepo/solution2215
 ---

 ### Description

-Xero is a cloud-based online accounting solution that can handle tasks that used to take up your time.
-As it connects to most major Singapore banks, Xero will automatically import daily bank transactions for easy bank reconciliations.
-You can create and send invoices with automated reminders for faster payments.
-Bills and expenses can be entered just by email-forwarding or taking a photo to eliminate data entry.
+201828446N

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/DesensitisedHarvestAccountingAnnex3CRwef12August2021-_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Eligibility Criteria